PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 Pipelines with multiple long-running steps can take a significant time to complete.
 Azure Machine Learning includes some caching and reuse features to reduce this time.

 ### Managing step output reuse
-By default, the step output from a previous pipeline run is reused without rerunning the step provided the script, source directory, and other parameters for the step have not changed.
-Step reuse can reduce the time it takes to run a pipeline, but it can lead to stale results when changes to downstream data sources have not been accounted for.
+By default, the step output from a previous pipeline run is reused without rerunning the step provided the script, source directory and other parameters for the step have not changed.
+Step reuse can reduce the time it takes to run a pipeline but it can lead to stale results when changes to downstream data sources have not been accounted for.

 To control reuse for an individual step, you can set the **allow_reuse** parameter in the step configuration, like this: